wcarmon/docs/rust/traits.md

     1. implementation is decoupled from the type (`impl` block is separate from struct/enum/type)
     1. Trait implementation is outside the type’s definition
     1. Can choose between vtable/indirect dispatch (heap allocated) and static/direct dispatch
+    1. A type can implement same method on multiple traits (with different implementation)

 ## Golang